kkairos/public-text/SCRIPTING.md

 ### `CONDITION`
 Condition to wait upon.
 The following are valid conditions:

+For use with scripts attached to PlatformingBody2D:
 * `FLOOR` The entity waits until it is on the floor.
 * `PIT` The entity waits until its movement would put it in a pit.
 No effect if idle.
 * `WALL` The entity waits until its movement would have it hit a wall.
 No effect if idle.

+For use with scripts attached to Area2D:
+* `PLAYERDETECTED` The entity waits for the player to be within its body detection area.
+* `INTERACT` The entity waits for the player to press the regular "interact with" button, e.g. for signs and doors.
+* `PLAYERINPUT` The entity waits for the player to press one of the regular input buttons.

 *Conditions can be combined by simply listing them all together as a `PARAGRAPH` (see below), e.g. `PIT WALL`.
 Combined conditions are treated as `OR` not `AND`.*